ruobinLiu/Laboratory-Protocols/_episodes/04-Nuclei-Isolation-and-High-Molecular-Weight-DNA-Extraction.md

 This nuclei isolation protocol is an adaptation of the one reported by Zhang et al. (1995).
 The HMW DNA extraction protocol is one recommended by *10X Genomics*.

+## Preparation

+### First make and autoclave these component solutions:
+- 1M Tris Base
+- 3M KCl
+- 0.5M EDTA (pH 8.0)
+- DI Water
+- 5M NaCl

+## 10x HB (Homogenization buffer):
+- Use about 30 mL/extraction
+- Store in refrigerator

+Final solution should be:
+0.1 M Tris base
+0.8 M KCl
+0.1 M EDTA
+10 mM spermidine
+10 mM spermine
+- adjust pH to 9.4-9.5 with NaOH

+To prepare 500 mL:
+50 mL of 1 M Tris (pH 9.5)
+133 mL of 3 M KCl
+100 mL of 0.5 M EDTA
+780 µL of spermidine
+1.741 g of spermine

 ## Day 1:

-1. Add ice-cold 1x HB buffer (~10mL:1g tissue) to 5-7 g of fresh (or frozen) tissue.
+1. Add ice-cold [1x HB buffer](https://knowpulse-knowledgebase.github.io/Laboratory-Protocols/reference.html) (~10mL:1g tissue) to 5-7 g of fresh (or frozen) tissue.
 Homogenize thoroughly using a blender.
-Conversely frozen tissue can be ground using a cold mortar and pestle and then mixed into the 1xHB buffer.
+Conversely frozen tissue can be ground using a cold mortar and pestle and then mixed into the [1xHB buffer](https://knowpulse-knowledgebase.github.io/Laboratory-Protocols/reference.html).

 2. Transfer the blended/ground tissue to an ice-cold 500 mL beaker.
 Gently swirl the contents with a magnetic stir bar for 5 minutes.
 (We keep the beaker in an ice bath while swirling).

-3. Add Triton X-100 to make the final concentration 0.5% (which would be 0.025 ul/1mL of 1xHB buffer).
+3. Add Triton X-100 to make the final concentration 0.5% (which would be 0.025 ul/1mL of [1xHB buffer](https://knowpulse-knowledgebase.github.io/Laboratory-Protocols/reference.html)).
 Swirl the contents for another 5 minutes.

 4. Filter the contents into a new beaker, through 2 layers of cheesecloth and a layer of Miracloth, by squeezing gently with gloved hands.